ethereumproject/ECIPs/sample.md

 if the address is not given.

+The `contributors` header are people who have collaborated on the ECIP.

-If there are multiple authors, each should be on a separate line following RFC 2822 continuation line conventions.
+If there are multiple contributors, each should be on a separate line using markdown dash lists.

-Note: The Resolution header is required for Standards Track EIPs only.
-It contains a URL that should point to an email message or other web resource where the pronouncement about the EIP is made.

-While a EIP is in private discussions (usually during the initial Draft phase), a Discussions-To header will indicate the mailing list or URL where the EIP is being discussed.
-No Discussions-To header is necessary if the EIP is being discussed privately with the author.

-The Type header specifies the type of EIP: Standards Track, Informational, or Process.

-The Created header records the date that the EIP was assigned a number.
-Both headers should be in yyyy-mm-dd format, e.g. 2001-08-14.

-EIPs may have a Requires header, indicating the EIP numbers that this EIP depends on.

-EIPs may also have a Superseded-By header indicating that a EIP has been rendered obsolete by a later document; the value is the number of the EIP that replaces the current document.
-The newer EIP must have a Replaces header containing the number of the EIP that it rendered obsolete.

 #### Auxiliary Files
-EIPs may include auxiliary files such as diagrams.
-Such files must be named EIP-XXXX-Y.ext, where "XXXX" is the EIP number, "Y" is a serial number (starting at 1), and "ext" is replaced by the actual file extension (e.g. "png").
+ECIPs may include auxiliary files such as diagrams.
+Such files must be named <number>-<shortname>-Y.ext, where <number> is the numbered of the directory the ECIP occupies, the <shortname> is the shortname without the "2/" and the "Y" is a serial number (starting at 1), and "ext" is replaced by the actual file extension (e.g. "png").

+For example 2-COSS-4.png refers to a png image located in the `2` directory which is ECIP `2/COSS`.

-#### Transferring EIP Ownership
+#### Transferring ECIP Ownership
-It occasionally becomes necessary to transfer ownership of EIPs to a new champion.
-In general, we'd like to retain the original author as a co-author of the transferred EIP, but that's really up to the original author.
-A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the EIP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
-A bad reason to transfer ownership is because you don't agree with the direction of the EIP.
-We try to build consensus around a EIP, but if that's not possible, you can always submit a competing EIP.
+It occasionally becomes necessary to transfer ownership of ECIPs to a new champion.
+In general, we'd like to retain the original author as a co-author of the transferred ECIP, but that's really up to the original author.
+A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the ECIP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
+A bad reason to transfer ownership is because you don't agree with the direction of the ECIP.
+We try to build consensus around a ECIP, but if that's not possible, you can always submit a competing ECIP.

-If you are interested in assuming ownership of a EIP, send a message asking to take over, addressed to both the original author and the EIP editor.
-If the original author doesn't respond to email in a timely manner, the EIP editor will make a unilateral decision (it's not like such decisions can't be reversed :).
+If you are interested in assuming ownership of an ECIP, send a message asking to take over, addressed to both the original author and the ECIP editor.
+If the original author doesn't respond to email in a timely manner, the ECIP editor will make a unilateral decision (it's not like such decisions can't be reversed :).

-#### EIP Editors
+#### ECIP Editors
-The current EIP editors are
+The current ECIP editors are
   * All volunteers in the Ethereum Classic Project github organization

-#### EIP Editor Responsibilities & Workflow
+#### ECIP Editor Responsibilities & Workflow
-For each new EIP that comes in, an editor does the following:
+For each new ECIP that comes in, an editor does the following:

-* Read the EIP to check if it is ready: sound and complete.
+* Read the ECIP to check if it is ready: sound and complete.
 The ideas must make technical sense, even if they don't seem likely to be accepted.
 * The title should accurately describe the content.
-* Edit the EIP for language (spelling, grammar, sentence structure, etc.), markup (for reST EWIPs), code style
+* Edit the ECIP for language (spelling, grammar, sentence structure, etc.), markup (for reST EWIPs), code style

-If the EIP isn't ready, the editor will send it back to the author for revision, with specific instructions.
+If the ECIP isn't ready, the editor will send it back to the author for revision, with specific instructions.

 Once the EIP is ready for the repository, the EIP editor will: